 The purpose of a Reverse Design isn’t merely to accumulate data, especially since there is a ton of data on videogames these days.
 The greater purpose of a Reverse Design is to figure out what those data mean so that readers can learn from the masters.
-So the second step in the writing in the book was to look for patterns in the data.
+Thus, the second step in the writing in the book was to look for patterns in the data.
 One of them is obvious: across the course of the game, the various jumps get harder.
-Donut Plains 3 and Chocolate Island 3 are almost the same level except that the later level has a larger average d-distance, significantly more enemies, and far fewer safe platforms.
+Donut Plains 3 and Chocolate Island 3 are almost the same level, except that the latter level has a larger average d-distance, significantly more enemies, and far fewer safe platforms.

 This is something everyone knows: the game gets harder.
-One thing that surprised us, however, is that although some levels like the two above demonstrate clear numerical differences, most did not.
-There was no consistent measure that showed why later levels would be more difficult than earlier levels, so that hypothesis was falsified.
+One thing that surprised me, however, is that most levels did not get harder this way.
+There was no consistent quantitative measure that showed why later levels would be more difficult than earlier levels.
 Generally, the data suggest that every numerical factor in the game (distance between jumps, number of enemies, size of platforms) either peaks or plateaus before the halfway point of the game.
 Interestingly, though, there is very consistent evidence that individual levels become more complex toward their respective ends, and so this is where most of the research was done.
 In almost any level in the game, the relation between the end of the level and the beginning is fairly obvious.

 The standard challenge contains a torpedo launcher with some accompanying Blurps.
 We’ll see how this grows in complexity as the level progresses.

-The number of launchers and Blurps go up, but there’s still the same amount of swimming space and the terrain hasn’t increased in complexity.
+The number of launchers goes up, but there’s still the same amount of swimming space and the level architecture hasn’t increased in complexity.
 Although the position of the launchers has changed, it hasn’t evolved—it’s still on the edge of the screen rather than bisecting it or covering all of it in launchers.
 There are many other ways to create an expansion challenge.
 These variables are common, too:

-Delta Height – As we saw earlier, the bigger the difference in height, the harder it is to complete a jump—especially when jumping upwards.
+- Delta Height: As we saw earlier, the bigger the difference in height, the harder it is to complete a jump, especially when jumping upwards.
 Often in an expansion challenge, an easy height will become a hard one as it expands, but everything else will remain the same.